Know the eligibility conditions for the public plan

 - Children under age 18 temporarily living in Québec for more than 6 months

 - Persons age 65 and over who have not joined a private plan

-- Recipients of last-resort financial assistance and certain other holders of claim slips (carnet de réclamation)
+- Recipients of a financial assistance program with claim slip (carnet de réclamation) and certain other holders of claim slips (carnet de réclamation)

 You must join a private plan if you have access to one and are under age 65 (at least for prescription drug coverage).
 You must also provide coverage under this plan for your children and spouse, if they are not already covered by a private plan.
 You can access a private plan in the following ways:

 - Through your employment or profession (via your employer or professional group: union, association or order)